surayamanandhar/sampression-lite/README.md

 6. Change Background
- = Login to your wp-admin are and go to Appearance -> Customize -> General Settings -> = You can upload backgground image or set background colour here.
+ = Login to your wp-admin are and go to Appearance -> Customize -> General Settings -> = You can upload background image or set background colour here.

-7. Change display Fontface
+7. Change display Font-face
- = Login to your wp-admin are and go to Appearance -> Customize -> General Settings -> Typography = You can set your font’s color and Fontface for both header and body text here.
+ = Login to your wp-admin are and go to Appearance -> Customize -> General Settings -> Typography = You can set your font’s color and Font-face for both header and body text here.
  = Sampression Lite now has inbuilt support for 30 popular Google Fonts.

 8. Social Media: